handresen/mariagdkdoc/pages/coregdk/maps/preprocess/core_map_preprocess_fme.md

 tags: [map, vector]
 sidebar: core_sidebar
 permalink: core_map_preprocess_fme.html
-summary: Using Teleplan Globes FME plugin to translate map data to m6m-format
+summary: Using Teleplan Globes FME plugin to translate map data to m6m-format.
 ---

-# FME

 Translating map data to m6m-format using FME is accomplished using a Teleplan Globe developed plugin.
 It is used to output spatial data as MARIA m6m-files from all the input formats supported by FME.
-M6MFormat is a writer-only plugin, and it is available for both 32 and 64 bit versions of FME.
+M6MFormat is a writer-only plugin, and available for both 32 and 64 bit versions of FME.
 Teleplan Globe also provides a small executable for indexing and converting m6m-files to datasets.

 ## Setup